mstksg/inCode/copy/entries/type-levels.md

 in this post are considered esoteric at best and harmful at worst for most actual real-world applications.
 Inside every Haskeller there are two wolves.

-All of the code here is [available online][] here, and if you check out the repo and run `nix develop` you should be able to load them all in ghci as well:
+All of the code here is [available online][code samples] here, and if you check out the repo and run `nix develop` you should be able to load them all in ghci as well:

 !!![code-samples]:type-levels/flake.nix